lwang114/MultimodalWordDiscovery/README.md

 # MultimodalWordDiscovery
-This repository contains the code for the submission ``An HMM-DNN Translation Model for Multimodal Word Discovery from Image Regions and Phone Sequences''.
+This repository contains the code for the submission ``A DNN-HMM-DNN Hybrid Model for Discovering Word-like Units from Spoken Captions and Image Regions''.

 ### How to run it
 Requirement: Pytorch 0.3 for pretraining the VGG 16/Res 34 net